Here is how Lendy compares to similar platforms with my real-life results:

 Some investments have been successfully sold on, usually by auction.
 In these cases, funds are being returned to investors accounts.
 These funds come net of third party costs and also Lendy’s entitlement to fees.
 In some cases the latter cost is large and it remains to be seen if this can be successfully contested.

 My own XIRR of -1% assumes an impairment of 50% of my remaining holdings.
 Time will tell if this is pessimistic or optimistic.
-There will be large variation in other investors returns depending on what loans they are in.
+As of 2021 it appears that this estimate may be a little on the optimistic side.
+There have been dribbles of recoveries but nothing major.

 Lendy Operating Model